 - Familiarity with new tools and software, like cloud-based storage/sharing platforms, project management tools, and communication tools like Zoom.

-Demonstrating your ability troubleshoot technical problems and work with others to resolve issues will set you apart in the workplace.
+Demonstrating your ability to troubleshoot technical problems and work with others to resolve issues will set you apart in the workplace.